cemc-oper/hpc-model-go/README.md

 # hpc-model-go

-A key-value model for HPC resources in NWPC.
+A key-value model for HPC resources in CEMC/CMA.
 Including models for:

 * Slurm